MehdizadeMilad/MehdizadeMilad/README.md

 👋 Hi, I'm Milad,

- 🧞 Its about 7 years I'm translating business requirements into a Computer software 💻 and I along with the client, enjoy doing it 😇
+ 🧞 Its about 7 years I'm translating business requirements into a Computer software 💻 and I along with my clients, enjoy doing it 😇

 <b>By using these tools: </b>
 <br>